WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Tim James

-And then, just one very quick question again regarding Swoop.
-Am I correct in suggesting that Swoop, as it grows in size and contribution, all else equal, bias the average stage length of consolidated company lower?
+And then just one very quick question again regarding Swoop.
+Am I correct in suggesting that Swoop obviously as it grows in size and contribution all else equal bias the average stage length and consolidated company lower?

 Gregg Saretsky